Amblyopia (Lazy Eye)

 Our ophthalmologists use the most advanced techniques to improve your child’s vision.
 IU Health physicians develop a personalized treatment plan based on the cause of your child’s amblyopia, and the needs and preferences of your family.
 Our physicians want your child to have the best possible eyesight.

 - Patching.
 By covering the stronger eye, your child uses the weaker eye.
-This technique strengthens the eye’s nerve pathway to the brain.
+This technique strengthens the weaker eye’s nerve pathway to the brain.

 - Eye drops.
 A special eye drop that blurs the vision sometimes serves the same purpose as patching.
 Your child typically receives the drop once a day.